divinestylus/starter/README.md

 + Wait for your Pull Request to be reviewed, approved & merged by an admin.

-+ If there are issues with your Pull Request, please revise them in accordance to the comments made by the admins.
++ If there are issues with your Pull Request, please revise them in accordance with the comments made by the admins.

 ## Acknowledgement